semaphoreci/docs/docs/docs/using-semaphore/environments.md

 ## Overview

 Environments allow you to tightly control [promotions](./pipelines.md#promotions), preventing unauthorized users from starting a critical pipeline.
-In addition, deployment targets can restrict branches, pull requests, and protect *secrets*.
+In addition, deployment targets can restrict branches, pull requests, and protect [secrets](./organizations#secrets).

 Configuring a deployment target is a two-step process:
 1. Create a deployment target